Quark mixing in the discrete dark matter model: FCNC

-We conclude that it is possible to match the meson oscillation constraints, but only if we admit a strong cancelation between the Standard Model diagrams and the new physics diagrams.
-The need for cancelation diminishes for larger Higgs masses, although there are still no points below the lower line.
+The naturalness of this cancellation, that requires finetuning between the phase and amplitude of the new and the Standard Model contribution, can be a matter of debate.
+The need for cancellation diminishes for larger Higgs masses, although there are still no points below the lower line for $B_s$ and $K$.
 Indeed, requiring that the new diagrams contribute less than the experimental bound, as is customarily done, the model would be excluded.

 On the other hand allowing a strong negative interference between the SM and the DDM contributions does not further constrain the scalar spectrum with respect to the analysis done in \cite{Boucenna:2011tj}.
 Indeed fig. \ref{Higgsmasses} shows that there is no correlation between the bound imposed and the mass of the lightest $Z_2$-even scalar state, even if the number of points allowed significantly reduces with respect to those in \cite{Boucenna:2011tj}.